shreeramdrao/DocuSense/README.md

 streamlit run DocuSense_app.py
 ```

-This will start the SOFTDOC application, and you can access it via the local Streamlit URL displayed in your terminal.
+This will start the Docusense application, and you can access it via the local Streamlit URL displayed in your terminal.

 ---